 An ATM is located on the Lower Level, down the main staircase, in the hallway directly in front of the Law Journal Offices.

 ATMs are also available in the Reynolds Club Basement, the International House, the University Bookstore, the Business School, the Goldblatt Pavilion (in the Hospital), and in the Citibank branch (at the Ellis Avenue entrance, next to the Hospital).
-Other ATMs in Hyde Park include those located at Hyde Park Produce, Treasure Island, Kinko’s, Market in the Park, Chase Bank, and Walgreens.
+Other ATMs in Hyde Park include those located at Hyde Park Produce, Treasure Island, Kinko’s, Market in the Park, Chase Bank, Bank of America and Walgreens.

 The Associate Director of Admissions & Financial Aid is the best person at the Law School to ask about the University’s bills.

 In general, though, bills are generated by the Bursar’s Office.
 Approximately six weeks before the beginning of each quarter, the University will send a bill for the next quarter.
 Scholarship and loan support is generally credited on each bill.
 Students are expected to pay the difference before the deadline.
 A second bill will arrive about two weeks after registration.

-If you are unable to pay your bill, you must call Tuition and Billing (773-702-7086) in order to receive an extension.
+If you are unable to pay your bill, you must call Student Accounts (773-702-7086) in order to receive an extension.
 They are usually very accommodating when reasons for delay involve a loan processing problem or a personal problem.
 If you have difficulty with your bill after it is due, e.g., a returned check, you should also contact Student Accounts at 773-702-7086.
 Do not wait to resolve a problem.

 Failure to pay the first bill will result in late payment fees.
 In some cases, the Dean of Students may request that the late payment fee be waived.
 This will only be done if the student can establish in writing that there were circumstances beyond the student’s and the student’s family’s control.